Why Are Dogs Scared of Fireworks?

 Talk to your veterinarian.

 If your pet’s anxiety is especially severe and none of the above solutions seem to help, talk to your veterinarian about other treatment options.
-Your dog may benefit from anti-anxiety medication, which your vet can prescribe, and you may also want to ask about over-the-counter options, like dog-calming treats, anxiety vests like Thundershirtsopens in a new tab, or CBD products.
-Never, ever give your dog over-the-counter medication opens in a new tabwithout consulting a vet, and always be sure the CBD products opens in a new tabyou use are completely free of THC and approved for pets.
+Your dog may benefit from anti-anxiety medication, which your vet can prescribe.
+You may also want to ask about over-the-counter options, like dog-calming treats, CBD products, or anxiety vests like Thundershirts.
+Never, ever give your dog over-the-counter medication without consulting a vet, and always be sure the CBD products you use are completely free of THC and approved for pets.

 “Some dogs are so severely impacted by noises that anxiolytic or sedating medication may be needed to help keep them calm and prevent them from harming themselves,” Dr. Fadl says.
 “There are many safe options, as well as FDA-approved medication for dogs with noise aversion.
 Speak to your veterinarian as soon as possible about which medication may be best for your dog.”